First-Time Homebuyer Mistakes and How to Avoid Them

 Maybe you’ve never used a wrench, changed a light bulb or purchased a pipe, but you probably could.
 That means you should consider learning how to make simple home repairs and updates on your own.
 Doing so will save you countless dollars and hassles as a homeowner.

 There are plenty of home repairs that are best left to professionals.
-But there are also a lot of repairs that you can make that will save you significant amounts of money.
-YouTube.com is a great resource for learning how to do basic jobs like installing a faucet, changing an electrical outlet or upgrading a thermostat.
+But there are also many repairs you can make that will save you significant amounts of money.
+YouTube.com is an excellent resource for learning how to do basic jobs like installing a faucet, changing an electrical outlet or upgrading a thermostat.

-All of those are relatively fast, easy and low-risk jobs that many first-time homeowners can do themself.
-These projects are also a great way to determine if you have the skills and understanding to tackle bigger projects.
+All of those are relatively fast, easy and low-risk jobs that many first-time homeowners can do on their own.
+These projects are also a great way to determine if you have the skills and understanding to tackle more significant projects.

 8. Plan for More Than a Mortgage Payment

 First-time homebuyers expect (and often dread) the first mortgage payment.
-But the mortgage statement isn’t the only new expense you’ll be acquiring.
+But the mortgage statement isn’t the only new expense you’ll acquire.

-Owning a new home comes with lots of services, and each one has a price.
-Garbage, sewer, gas and electricity are the easy ones to remember.
+Owning a new home comes with many services, each with a price.
+Garbage, sewer, gas and electricity are usually consistent for all properties.
 Then there’s broadband service and streaming entertainment fees.
-You may also have to pay homeowner association fees (HOAs) or pay for yard services like mowing, fertilizing or clearing out an underground sprinkler system.
+You may also have to pay homeowner association fees (HOAs), or you’ll choose to pay for yard services like mowing, fertilizing or clearing out an underground sprinkler system.

-When a lender approves you for a loan, they don’t factor these ownership costs into what you can afford.
-So you have to do this on your own.
-Do your research, anticipate and look into the various services you will need.
-Often, utility companies can give you information regarding the average neighborhood costs or sometimes, specific address costs for the past year.
+Do your research, anticipate and look into the various services you need.
+Often, utility companies can give you information regarding the average neighborhood costs or, sometimes, specific address costs for the past year.
 Find out, be prepared and make sure the home you agree to buy is the home you can afford to live in.

 Most importantly, be honest with yourself.
-If you come home every night and stream movies, don’t pretend you can live without the internet or streaming services in your new home.
-It’s okay to cut a few corners like going out for dinner every night, but you won’t be happy removing all of your little joys just so you can make a mortgage payment each month.
+If you come home every night and stream movies, don’t pretend you can live without the internet in your new home.
+It’s OK to cut a few corners, like going out for dinner every night, but you won’t be happy removing all your little joys to make a monthly mortgage payment.